dengking/compiler-principle/docs/Guide/Parsing-algorithm/LL-VS-LR-Recursive-descent-Parser/index.md

 In an LR parser, there are two actions:

-1. **Shift**: Add the next token of input to a buffer for consideration.
+1、**Shift**: Add the next token of input to a buffer for consideration.

-2. **Reduce**: Reduce a collection of terminals and nonterminals in this buffer back to some nonterminal by reversing a production.
+2、**Reduce**: Reduce a collection of terminals and nonterminals in this buffer back to some nonterminal by reversing a production.

 As an example, an LR(1) parser (with one token of lookahead) might parse that same string as follows: